-The Committee no longer believes it is necessary to instruct on the definition of the term "forcible felony" because the jury would never be called upon to make such a factual determination.
-When the term "forcible felony" appears, the court should substitute the name of the particular forcible felony in that instruction.
+The Committee believes that determining whether an offense is a "forcible felony" is a question of law for the court rather than a question of fact for the jury.
+Accordingly, no instruction defining the words "forcible felony" is necessary.
+When the words "forcible felony" appears, the court should substitute the name of the particular forcible felony in that instruction.